rednafi/rednafi.com/content/python/concurrent_futures.md

 Writing concurrent code in Python can be tricky.
 Before you even start, you have to worry about all these icky stuff like whether the task at hand is I/O or CPU bound or whether putting the extra effort to achieve concurrency is even going to give you the boost you need.
-Also, the presence of Global Interpreter Lock, [GIL] foists further limitations on writing truly concurrent code.
+Also, the presence of Global Interpreter Lock, GIL[^1] foists further limitations on writing truly concurrent code.
 But for the sake of sanity, you can oversimplify it like this without being blatantly incorrect: